meikemorren/CrossCulturalChallengesTPB/readme.md

 ### Code

 In the code folder you can find all the code used to obtain the figures and tables in the paper.
 To inspect the datafile meta analysis_study_2020_R.txt, run the file preparation.R first.
-Next, to add the moderator variables (i.e. Individualism-Collectivism dimensions), run moderators.R.
+Next, run moderators.R to add the moderator variables (i.e. Individualism-Collectivism dimensions).
 To conduct the bivariate analyses, go to fixed-random-mixed.R.
 This file also contains the tests for publication biases (e.g. funnel plots and egger's test).
 Before you start the MASEM analyses, the data needs to be reshaped into a list, see list.R.
 You can conduct the MASEM analysis via the file onestage-masem.R.
 Additionally we conduct the moderator analysis in onestage-masem-mods.R.

 - **preparation.R** : reads in file, creates a wide format (each study one line), and adds labels to the correlations
 - **moderators.R** : reads in files of moderator values, imputes missing values, and creates a wide format dataframe